hervenivon/hagedash/README.md

 ### Pre requisite

-You must have `npm` installed to develop and build the hagedash dashboard.
+You must have `npm` installed to develop and build the `hagedash` dashboard.

 ### Starting the dashboard for development purpose

-The `hagedash` dasboard is a react application located in the `client` folder of this repository.
+The `hagedash` dashboard is a react application located in the `client` folder of this repository.

 To start the live reload feature simply:
 ```
 $> cd client
 $> npm start
 ```

+See [`client/README.md`](client/README.md) for more information.

 ## Build